 targeted by muggers and burglars.
 Americans are strongly encouraged to

-Additionally, travelers wishing to visit areas outside the capital are
+travelers wishing to visit these areas are encouraged to consult UN

-American citizens.
-The U.S. Embassy is located on the sea front in the
+to American citizens.
+The U.S. representative office is located in the sea